radiSaclay/radiServer/README.md

 #### How to install
 - Clone that repository on your server
 - Install the dependencies using [composer](https://getcomposer.org/) by running `composer install` in you root directory.
+- Copy `./env.example` to `./.env` and fill it with the proper values.
 - Make sure you have created the database and properly referenced it in `./propel/propel.json` (see propel's documentation for more info.).
 You can migrate using propel command lines, `propel sql:build` and `propel sql:insert`.
 - Your server is now ready to go.